thaonnx/test-node-app/README.md

 06/12/23 - Update từ Local
 Nhiet do hom nay tai HCM la 28 do c
+Nhiet do tai Ha Noi la 18 do c

 To check the orginal config: git config --get pull.rebase